 The vitamin E and fatty acids in neem oil deeply moisturize the skin and add a layer of protection against environmental damage.
 Neem oil also helps reduce inflammation and can prevent infection from the broken and irritated skin eczema and psoriasis may cause.

 If you’re looking for natural pest control in your garden, neem oil is the solution.
 This oil is a natural pesticide that can be used as organic pest control.
+(You can also use basil essential oil to repel mosquitos)

 Since neem oil is safe for use on pests, it is often used in pet products to fight fleas, ticks and lice.
 You can also apply it in small amounts directly to pets and to their sleeping area.